 Think of the way this sits on the body as establishing a horizontal line across the shoulders.
 While horizontal lines have gotten a bad rap, they work well when dressing with illusions.
 Horizontal widens and this is a good thing when dressing a flat chest.

 This neckline has been another one you’ve likely seen trending for the past couple of years.
-Good news is, it can really play up a flat chest and look incredible.
+The good news is, it can really play up a flat chest and look incredible.

 Because of the diagonal line that’s established with the asymmetric neckline, it draws focus towards the shoulder and the waist.
 In doing this it can make the chest look more full, and gives the body more of an hourglass shape.